nitin-dominic/Automating-development-of-weed-prescription-map-using-Arcpy-and-Python/README.md

 1. Original workflow in ArcGIS Pro was developed by Dr. J. Paulo Flores (Assistant Prof. at NDSU)
 2. Automation using Python scripting was developed by Nitin Rai (PhD Student)

-# Final image output looks somewhat like this based on location of weeds on the imagery:
+# Final image output looks somewhat like this based on location of weeds in the imagery:

 Legends:
 a.
 Red square: Weeds (Targets),